VoteIT/channels_envelope/README.md

 * `i`  Message trace id.
 Any error or response caused by this message will be returned with the same trace id.
 It's a good idea to pass this along to whatever action this message will cause.
 (A process queue for instance)
 * `p`  Payload.
-Can be blank, normally a dict but it's up to the envelopes schema to define this.
+Can be blank, normally a dict, but it's up to the envelopes schema to define this.
 * `s`  State - an outbound message that's caused by another message usually has state to indicate the result of the action.
 By using state